 Our primary customers are distributors, system integrators, project developers and installers/EPC companies.
 A small number of customers have historically accounted for a significant portion of our net revenues.
-In 2015, 2016 and 2017, our top five customers of MSS segment by net revenues collectively accounted for approximately 14.5%, 16.7% and 18.0%, respectively, of our total net revenues.
-Sales to our largest customer in those years accounted for 4.6%, 5.0% and 7.2%, respectively, of our total net revenues.
+In 2016, 2017 and 2018, the top five customers of the MSS segment by net revenues collectively accounted for approximately 16.7%, 18.0% and 9.1%, respectively, of our total net revenues.
+Sales to our largest customer in those years accounted for 5.0%, 7.2% and 2.6%, respectively, of our total net revenues.